 - Considering immediate action steps necessary to address current challenges.

-In short, we came into the planning retreat well prepared.
+In short, we came into the face-to-face planning retreat very well prepared.

 Strategic Planning Retreat In Los Angeles

 Twenty-seven people participated in our face-to-face planning in Los Angeles.
 This included the two Member Interest Group chairs, the two members working extensively outside of the USA, three staff members, and Leland, who facilitated the retreat.